 A few of the ways we’ve found to be more social and be more productive working from home are:

-- Always switch on your camera, it doesn’t matter if you’re still wearing pyjamas, have a bad hair day or did not have the chance to put on make-up.
-Seeing facial expressions, gestures and smiles are all we have for the moment and it helps build a sense of community even though we are all spread out across the world.
+- Always switch on your camera, it doesn’t matter if you’re still wearing pajamas, have a bad hair day or did not have the chance to put on make-up.
+Seeing facial expressions, gestures and smiles helps build a sense of community even when we are working from homes spread out across the globe.

 - Do not hesitate to jump on a quick call with your teammate(s).
 Most of the time direct communication is less prone to misunderstandings than typing novels into Slack.
 Most human communication is non-verbal, so we are missing these subtle clues, such as tone and body language, that enable us to communicate effectively.